ganurag6/kairo/README.md

 **Smarter tasks, simpler life.**

 Kairo is an AI assistant that acts at the perfect moment.
-Select any text on your screen, press Cmd+L, and get instant AI-powered assistance.
+Select any text on your screen, press Cmd+K, and get instant AI-powered assistance.

 ## Features

-- 🔥 **Global Text Capture**: Select text anywhere and press Cmd+L to analyze
+- 🔥 **Global Text Capture**: Select text anywhere and press Cmd+K to analyze
 - 🤖 **AI-Powered Suggestions**: Smart suggestions based on your text type
 - 💬 **Chat Interface**: Have conversations about your selected text
 - ⚡ **Quick Actions**: One-click text improvements (grammar, rewriting, summarizing)